quic-qrb-ros/quic-qrb-ros.github.io/source/getting_started/first_example.rst

 Build
 ^^^^^

-You need to set up qirp-sdk environment before build these code.
+Ensure that you have set up the QIRP SDK environment before building the code.

-Then, you can use these cmd to build these code in QIRP SDK.
+Then, you can use the following commands to build the code in QIRP SDK.

 .. code-block:: bash